 Before we can break ground, we need a clear plan so that we can ensure all of your needs are met.
 When you work with a professional decking company, you can expect professional results.
 When you call on North American Deck and Patio, you can expect the absolute best in the business.
 We’ve built decks throughout Maryland including Howard County, Montgomery County, Baltimore, and Anne Arundel County and we can’t wait to come to your neighborhood.
 Discover the difference that expertise can make.

 Before you talk to your Maryland deck contractor about starting on the draft of your deck design, decide for yourself what you are going to do on your deck.
 Will you be grilling and dining?
 Growing herbs and flowers?
 Relaxing in a hot tub?
 Hosting parties?
 Make a list and show it to us.
 We might have some ideas about how we can accommodate all of these activities, as well as what extra features or reinforcements your deck may need.

 Decking Layout Ideas

-A popular deck design is a deck where boards are installed parallel to the house.
-It’s simple and it works, but it’s also boring.
+One of the most popular deck designs incorporates boards installed parallel to the house.
+It’s simple and it works, but it’s also very traditional.
 If you want your deck to be a showcase of your style and the builder’s craftsmanship, consider these decking layout ideas: